 In addition to her time at The Corps Network, Mary Ellen has ten years of Capitol Hill experience, including two years on the House Committee on Education and Labor handling postsecondary education, training, and life-long learning programs.
 She also worked for Representatives Matthew G. Martinez (D-CA) and Nydia Velazquez (D-NY).
 Before joining The Corps Network, Mary Ellen was Vice President of Government Relations at the Education Finance Council, the national trade association for nonprofit and state-based student loan providers.
 Prior to that, she spent two years as the Assistant to the President of the University of Montana.
 Mary Ellen came to The Corps Network in March of 2008 as Director of Government Relations.
 She was promoted to Vice President of External Affairs in 2011 and then appointed Interim CEO in May of 2012, prior to being selected as the CEO in October of 2012.

 Prior to joining The Corps Network in 2014, Marie spent 15 years as the Director of Programs and Development for the Citizens Conservation Corps of West Virginia (CCCWV).
 Marie was involved in the development and implementation of several innovative programs, including the first Brownfields Job Training Program in West Virginia.
 Marie has served on the board of directors for several organizations, including NASCC (National Association of Service and Conservation Corps); WV Development HUB; Harpers Ferry Job Center Community Council; American Cancer Society; and Main Street Martinsburg.
-She currently serves as a board member for OSM/VISTA Teams, as a member of the Service Year Advisory Committee and as chair of the American Trails development committee.
+She currently serves as a board member of American Trails and serves as co-chair of the development committee.

 Marie holds bachelor’s degrees in Political Science and Sociology, as well as a MPA in Public Administration.
 She studied at Concord University, Old Dominion University, and West Virginia University.
 Go Mountain Lions, Monarchs, and Mountaineers!

 In her spare time, Marie enjoys playing nine holes of golf, listening to great jazz music, and watching college football.